Understanding Your TrainingPeaks.com Structured Workout Plan

 The 80/20 Training Plans for triathletes and runners are the first major offerings to use the TrainingPeaks.com (TP.com) Structured Workout format, which makes correct workout execution easier than ever.
 This article will walk you through some simple steps to get the most out of your structured workout plan.

-Update Your TP.com Threshold and Zones to Match Your 80/20 Threshold and Zones
+Update Your TP.com Thresholds and Zones to Match Your 80/20 Thresholds and Zones

-Enter your 80/20 thresholds and change both the names and values of the zones for each intensity metric you will be using in your plan (Heart Rate, Power, and Speed/Pace), including the Default intensity fields.
+Enter your 80/20 thresholds and change both the names and values of the zones for each intensity metric you will be using in your plan (heart rate, power, and speed/pace), including the default intensity fields.
 Technically, you only have to modify the intensity types you will actually use.
-For example, if you have a Run Pace structured workout plan, you don’t have to modify the Heart Rate fields.
-However, modifying the zones for all intensity metrics is recommended, as you may find it useful to monitor other 80/20 intensity metrics later on.
+For example, if you have a Run Pace structured workout plan, you don’t have to modify the heart rate fields.
+However, modifying the zones for all intensity metrics is recommended, as this gives you the flexibility to use other metrics later on.

-Below is an example of what your TP.com zones will look like before and after they are modified in the manner just described, based on an 8:00 per mile threshold pace:
+Figures 1, 2, and 3 below are examples of what your TP.com zones might look like before and after they are modified in the manner just described, based on an 7:00 per mile threshold pace.

 This synchronization will allow the TP.com Workout Details to match the Workout Description and your custom 80/20 Zones.